Humperdink618/startup/README.md

 - **Login** - Input box and submit button for login.
 Also a logout feature on the play page.
 - **Database** - The player names, high scores, and number of times players press the button represent data pulled from the database.
 - **WebSocket** - The player who has pressed the button the most times and their associated "high score" are displayed to all players in realtime.

+## CSS deliverable

+For this deliverable I properly styled the application into its final appearance.

+- **Header, footer, and main content body** - Used css to stylize them a lot more and rearranged the format of the play.html to make it more appealing and manageable.
+May still do some minor adjustments at some point, but for now, I'd say its serviceable.
+- **Navigation elements** - I added nav elements into my code so that the css can really make my page look good.
+- **Responsive to window resizing** - My app looks great on all window sizes and devices
+- **Application elements** - Used good contrast and whitespace.
+Also did a major update to the actual nooo button in its appearance and functionality, as well as rearranged my page a little to make it more manageable and appealing to look at.
+May need to update the reset button at some point though.
+- **Application text content** - Consistent fonts
+- **Application images** - Updated placement of main image on play.html, as well as updated in a big way the look and functionality of the nooo button (which is now an animated button superimposed on an image more closely resembling the one in my initial design).